solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 upgrade authority.
 The only tricky part is getting a program's upgrade authority to compare against.

-#### Constrain config updates to the program's upgrade authority
+### Constrain config updates to the program's upgrade authority

 Fortunately, every program has a program data account that translates to the Anchor `ProgramData` account type and has the `upgrade_authority_address` field.
 The program itself stores this account's address in its data in the field `programdata_address`.

-So in addition to the two accounts required by the instruction in the hard-coded admin example, this instruction requires the `program` and the `program_data` accounts.
+So, in addition to the two accounts required by the instruction in the hard-coded admin example, this instruction requires the `program` and the `program_data` accounts.

 The accounts then need the following constraints: